Tools/Calculators

 The halving is significant for several reasons:

-• Market cycles - Historically, halvings have preceded major bull markets, though past performance doesn't guarantee future results
+• Market cycles: historically, halvings have preceded major bull markets, though past performance doesn't guarantee future results

 Bitcoin Halving Schedule